Florida gov signs GOP voting law critics call 'un-American' - WTMJ

 Democratic Rep. Charlie Crist, a former Florida governor who announced his challenge of DeSantis this week, tweeted, “This is the difference between @GovRonDeSantis and me.
 He locks out the public and caters to FOX News.
 When I was Governor, everyone was invited in — Democrats, Republicans, and Independents.
 And when I’m Governor again, this will be a Florida for all.”

-The newly signed law restricts when ballot drop boxes can be used and who can collect ballots — and how many.
-To protect against so called “ballot harvesting,” an electoral Good Samaritan can only collect and return the ballots of immediate family and no more than two from unrelated people.
-Under the new rules, drop boxes must be supervised and would only be available when elections offices and early voting sites are open.

-It requires that a voter making changes to registration data provide an identifying number, possibly a driver’s license number or a partial Social Security Number.
+Democrats acknowledge that the Florida law doesn’t appear to be as draconian as one one recently approved in Georgia, a flashpoint in this national debate.
+But both laws contain some similar provisions.

-The governor’s signature extends a no-influence zone to 150 feet (50 meters) around polling places.
+In addition to similar drop box rules, the Florida law also extends a no-influence zone to 150 feet (50 meters) from 100 feet around polling places, which could prevent people from supplying food and water to people waiting in line.
 And elections officials would have to let candidates and other observers witness some key election night moments in the ballot-handling process.
-Any violations could prompt hefty fines.
+Any violations could prompt hefty fines of up to $25,000.

-DeSantis had pushed Republican lawmakers to deliver the sweeping rewrites of rules on voting by mail and drop boxes, and to impose new layers of ID requirements for routine changes to a voter’s registration record.

-However, the proposals signed into law did not include some of the more severe provisions initially put forward by some Republicans, including the outright banning of drop boxes and preventing the use of the U.S. Postal Service for returning completed ballots.

-Spurred by concerns that the pandemic would keep voters from voting on Election Day last year, the Democratic Party urged people to vote early and through the mail.

-The result: Florida Democrats outvoted Republicans by mail for the first time in years as a record 4.9 million Floridians voted by mail.
-Democrats cast 680,000 more mail ballots than Republicans did.
+The Florida law also requires that a voter changing registration data provide an identifying number, possibly a driver’s license number or a partial Social Security Number, which advocates say could add a layer of inconvenience and keep people from being able to vote.

-In the past, an application for a vote-by-mail ballot covered two general election cycles.
-The new law requires voters who want an absentee ballot to apply for one every cycle.
+The new law also requires voters who want an absentee ballot to apply for one every election cycle.
 Republicans had initially proposed making this retroactive, which would have immediately erased the Democratic advantage, but they backed off that move in the final version.

+Other more severe provisions put forward by some Republicans — such as banning drop boxes outright and preventing the use of the U.S. Postal Service for returning completed ballots — also didn’t make it into the law.

+Over the years, Democrats and other voter rights groups have sought to simplify the ritual of voting, including automatic voter registration when applying for a driver’s license.
+More recently, they have advocated for automatic access to voting by mail.
+Concerned that the pandemic would keep people from voting, Democrats urged people to vote early and through the mail last year, even as Trump questioned mail-in balloting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.